top of page

 4. Recent Cosmetic Procedures or Treatments

-🚫 Recent Botox or Dermal Fillers (Within 2 Weeks)
+🚫 Recent Neurotoxin or Dermal Fillers (Within 2 Weeks)

-• Microneedling can displace fillers and interfere with Botox effectiveness.
+• Microneedling can displace fillers and interfere with neurotoxin effectiveness.

 • It’s recommended to wait at least 2 weeks after injectable treatments.